Comic-Con International: San Diego

 > Find out more about Humphreys Concerts by the Bay

-A historic venue in downtown San Diego, Copley Symphony Hall opened in 1924 as the Fox Theatre.
-But the change in its name to Copley Symphony Hall lets you know what you're getting here - it's the performance venue for the San Diego Symphony, and the majority of performances that take place here are orchestral concerts.
-The performance calendar is pretty diverse, however, and a lot of notable artists in pop - most recently including Sufjan Stevens, Ryan Adams and Harry Connick Jr. - have graced its stage.
+A historic venue in downtown San Diego, Jacobs Music Center (formerly Copley Symphony Hall) opened in 1924 as the Fox Theatre.
+The renovated hall is the indoor performance venue for the San Diego Symphony, and the majority of performances that take place here are orchestral concerts.
+The performance calendar is pretty diverse, however, and a lot of notable artists in pop - including such names as Sufjan Stevens, Ryan Adams and Harry Connick Jr. - have graced its stage.
 It's one of the most architecturally interesting venues in all of San Diego, which makes it a visual treat as well as a musical one.
 And if that's not enough, it houses a gigantic pipe organ, built into five walled chambers.
 That's a feature you're not likely to find in any other venue.

 Where: 750 B Street, San Diego, CA 92101